-- Political affiliations or beliefs of the student or the student's parent; - Mental or psychological problems of the student or the student's family; - Sex behavior or attitudes; - Illegal, antisocial, self-incriminating, or demeaning behavior; - Critical appraisals of individuals with whom the student has a close family relationship; - Legally recognized privileged relationships, such as with lawyers, physicians, and ministers; - Religious practices, affiliations, or beliefs of the student or parent; or - Income, except when the information is required by law and will be used to determine the student's eligibility for a program.
+- Mental or psychological problems of the student or the student's family; - Political affiliations or beliefs of the student or the student's parent; - Sex behavior or attitudes; - Illegal, antisocial, self-incriminating, or demeaning behavior; - Critical appraisals of individuals with whom the student has a close family relationship; - Legally recognized privileged relationships, such as with lawyers, physicians, and ministers; - Religious practices, affiliations, or beliefs of the student or parent; or - Income, except when the information is required by law and will be used to determine the student's eligibility for a program.

-A parent can inspect the survey or other instrument and any corresponding instructional materials used in connection with such a survey, analysis, or evaluation.
+• A parent may inspect the survey or other instrument and any corresponding instructional materials used in connection with such a survey.
 [See policy EF(LEGAL) for more information.]